Where did I go: Meeru Island Resort, North Ari Atoll, Maldives

 West side has the arrival/departure jetty, main reception and water sports.
 Beach is pristine, but the water is rougher and deeper on this side, so less ideal for snorkelling.

 On the whole, the island is well laid out.
 Both the North and South side are equipped with similar facilities.
-We ended up spending 90% of our time on the north end of the island.
+We ended up spending 90% of our time on the North end of the island.

 The all inclusive package covers a pretty good selection of drinks, except for beer.
 The choice of beer is rather limited (on the all inclusive or not).
-Good selection of cocktails is also available.
+Good selection of cocktails are also available.

 Activities & Entertainment

 Being one of the larger islands, Meeru has lots of activities available if you get bored of the sea and the fish: wind surfing, kayaking, golf, jet ski, yoga, to name a few.
-Only downside is that most of these are outdoor activities, so liable to cancelled due to bad weather (this happened on 4 out of 7 days during our time there).
+Only downside is that most of these are outdoor activities, so liable to be cancelled due to bad weather (this happened on 4 out of 7 days during our time there).
 There are not many indoor activities available, but there is a games room and a library.

 The main bar on the island had a theme night every day – karaoke, movie night etc. We didn’t explore this much, as we are early birds.
 But we did go to the Maldivian cultural night and found it to be very interesting.
 Since our excursions got cancelled, this was the closest we got to experiencing Maldivian culture.